A trip down memory lane.

 Let’s celebrate the days before the digital revolution, where things were far simpler and the world was less convoluted.
 A time where communication was bound to a landline and punters played marbles instead of Minecraft.

-With Victorians now submerged by a stage four lockdown, reminiscing can be the most powerful motivator.
-So let’s ride the wave of nostalgia as we break down 20 iconic things from every Aussie millennials’ childhood.
+2020 has been a year we’d all happily forget, so let’s ride the wave of nostalgia as we break down 20 iconic things from every Aussie millennials’ childhood.

 1. Footy cards

 Trading footy cards is where we learnt important life skills: how to negotiate and barter.
 The hustler mentality for Melburnians was instilled from an early age all because we knew the value of trading Nathan Buckley for Michael Voss.